-SUBJECT: Consideration of the request of DTN Management/Tricap Holdings for approval of the Preliminary Site Plan, Phasing Plan, Woodlands Permit, and Storm Water Management Plan, JSP 18-10, and the request to rename Flint Street to Bond Street.
-The property is zoned TC-1 (Town Center One) and is approximately 7.74 acres.
-It is located on the southwest side of Flint Street south of Grand River Avenue and west of Novi Road.
-The applicant is proposing a mixed-use development called The Bond, with two four-story multi-family residential buildings with a total of 253 apartments and a 5,578 square foot single-story commercial building.
+Public hearing at the request of DTN Management/Tricap Holdings for JSP 18-10 for recommendation to the City Council for approval or denial of Preliminary Site Plan, Phasing Plan, Woodlands Permit, and Storm Water Management Plan.
+The Subject Property Is Currently Zoned TC-1 (Town Center One) and is approximately 7.74 acres.
+It is located west side of Flint Street in the south west corner of Grand River Avenue and Novi Road in Section 22.
+The applicant is proposing a mixed use development with two four-story multi-family residential buildings with a total of 253 apartments and a single-story commercial building (5,578 SF).
+The site improvements include a two level parking structure, surface parking, site amenities and related landscape improvements.
+The applicant is proposing a phased construction in three phases.
+The applicant is proposing to dedicate six parking spaces in the Commercial parking lot as a benefit to the Novi Public Cemetery visitors.